OK, so they may not literally suck, you got me, they’re just misunderstood, and hopefully the title grabbed your attention a little bit.

 That mistake was thinking that goals help people find a focus, but they don’t, focus helps people find goals.

-To repeat myself, goals often drive short-term success, they may even do it well, but they forget to take into account long-term thinking — a key component of the philosophy we try to teach at SBF and Fettle.
+To repeat myself, goals drive short-term success.
+They may even do it well, but they forget to take into account the long-term — a key component of the philosophy we try to teach at SBF and Fettle.

 Goals cannot always be sustained long-term and having too many goals, decreases their effectiveness.